 Job responsibilities vs Job requirements vs Job offerings

-A job ad should be balanced when it comes to information on the role responsibilities, requirements, salary, and benefits.
+A job advertisement should be balanced when it comes to the information on the role responsibilities, salary and benefits.
 As a candidate, you deserve to receive an accurate description of your potential future tasks, together with a reasonable set of skills and capabilities needed to perform the role successfully.

 For example, job advertisements containing only a few brief bullet points on the scope.
 Combined with an extensive list of requirements, it might indicate that the company doesn’t have realistic expectations from their candidates, and, conclusively, the employees as well.

 Hidden-meaning aspects in a job advertisement